hturnbull93/makers_notes/skills_workshops/intro_machine_learning.md

 ### Recommendations

-In ebay, amazon, netflix etc.
+In EBay, Amazon, Netflix etc.

 Based on what other users have done in the past it will recommend other products, movies etc.